Project-Bilal/Project-Bilal.github.io/README.md

 Project Bilal is 100% non-profit purely for the sake of Allah ﷻ.
 All Project Bilal devices are sold at cost.

 #### Features
-  * Precise timing of Athans on your exact home location
+  * Precise timing of Athans for your exact device location
-  * Selection of different Athans from around the world
+  * Different Athans from around the world
-  * Selection of athkar and Ayat of Quran to play daily
+  * Athkar and Ayat of Quran to play daily
-  * Athan reminders (example: 10 minutes before next salah)
+  * Athan reminders (example: 10 minutes before next Salah)
   * All controlled and managed by the app
   * **No personal data sold or shared**